Fertility Tests for Women

 Before you can get pregnant, your uterus, fallopian tubes, and ovaries all need to work right.
 Your doctor may suggest different procedures that can check the health of these organs:

 Hysterosalpingogram (HSG).
 Also called a "tubogram," this is a series of X-rays of your fallopian tubes and uterus.
 The X-rays are taken after your doctor injects liquid dye through the vagina.
 Another method uses saline and air instead of dye and an ultrasound.

 The HSG can help you learn if your fallopian tubes are blocked or if you have any defects of your uterus.
 The test is usually done just after your menstrual period.

 Transvaginal ultrasound.
 A doctor places an ultrasound "wand" into the vagina and brings it close to the pelvic organs.
 Using sound waves, he'll be able to see images of the ovaries and uterus to check for problems there.

 Hysteroscopy.
 Your doctor puts a thin, flexible tube -- with a camera on the end -- through the cervix and into the uterus.
 He can see problems there and take tissue samples if needed.

 Laparoscopy.
 Your doctor makes small cuts in your belly and inserts tools, including a camera.
 This surgery can check your entire pelvis and potentially correct problems, such as endometriosis, a disease that affects the uterus.

 Other Infertility Tests

-A doctor may order numerous other tests for infertility in women.
-They include:
+A doctor may order other tests to check for fertility problems.

-- Follicle-stimulating hormone (FSH) blood level.
-FSH stimulates the ovaries to prepare an egg for release each month.
-Abnormally high baseline levels of FSH can mean lower fertility in women.
-The FSH blood level is checked early in the menstrual cycle (often on day three).
+You may get a blood test to check your levels of follicle-stimulating hormone, or FSH, which triggers your ovaries to prepare an egg for release each month.
+High FSH can mean lower fertility in women.
+The FSH blood levels get checked early in your menstrual cycle (often on day 3).